saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Prerequisites

-Here are the prerequisites for this exercise.
+Here are the equipment prerequisites for this exercise.

 * A fully activated S/4HANA on premise trial system
+* An SAP HANA system
+* An SAP Analytics Cloud account

+Here are the knowledge prerequisites for this exercise.

-* Familiarity with ABAP CDS Views in S/4HANA
+* Familiarity with ABAP CDS views in S/4HANA
-* An SAP HANA on premise system
-* An SAP HANA technical user with appropriate rights (see below)
+* Familiarity with Calculation views in SAP HANA
+* Familiarity with Story design in SAP Analytics Cloud

 The S/4HANA trial system can be found at the [SAP Cloud Appliance Library.](https://cal.sap.com/console/tenant_5XPSH094G71U#/solutions/4dd49282-86ec-4e78-8b40-ef0c237012fa) If you are using the trial appliance then the appropriate user for this exercise is S4H_SD_DEM.
 Please see the Welcome page on the Windows Remote Desktop included with the appliance.